ales-js/Slur-Jar/privacy-policy.md

 Note that it is not guaranteed that the bot is always online, if that is the case, feel free to contact @ales.js or wait until the bot is back online.

-Last Updated: Twenty Seventh December of 2025
+Last Updated: 27 December 2025